Madonna, Polanski films vie for Venice limelight

 W.E. appears outside the main competition lineup of 22 films confirmed so far for Venice, but is set to dominate the second day of the 2011 festival on the Lido waterfront nonetheless.

-George Clooney opened the 11-day cinema showcase with his political drama "The Ides of March," which was generally well received by critics Wednesday and seen as a solid launch of this year's star-studded event.
+George Clooney opened the 11-day cinema showcase with his political drama "The Ides of March", which was generally well received by critics on Wednesday and seen as a solid launch of this year's star-studded event.

 Madonna's track record in front of the camera has been patchy, with her performance as Eva Peron in "Evita" lauded but that in erotic thriller "Body of Evidence" broadly derided.